naveenkulkarni029/user-crud-reactjs/README.md

-# React Table example: CRUD App with react-table v7
+# React Table example: USER CRUD App with react-table v7

 Build a React Table example with [react-table](https://github.com/tannerlinsley/react-table) v7 by a CRUD Application to consume Web API with Axios, display and modify data with Router & Bootstrap.